MII-IS/SE25/doc/guide/UserManual_SE25_V1.0_12-12-2026.md

 - **DOF (Degree of Freedom):** An independent axis of motion for the robot.
 - **RViz:** ROS 2 visualization tool used to display the robot and its environment.
-- **Trajectory:** A sequence of robot poses executed over time.
-- **Emergency Stop:** A control that immediately halts all robot motion.
-- **Path Manager:** GUI component used to define and execute automated motion sequences.